-If a building is 5,000 GSF or less, ASHRAE 189.1, section Building Acceptance Testing, is sufficient and additional commissioning requirements indicated hereinafter are not applicable.
+If a building is 5,000 GSF or less, utilize IgCC 1001.3.1.2, section Building Acceptance Testing, is sufficient and additional commissioning requirements indicated hereinafter are not applicable.
 Consult with the Japan District Government Commissioning Specialist (CxG) when dealing with low complexity projects to establish appropriate scope for the project.

-Third party commissioning requirements are dependent on the third party rating tool that is selected.
+Third party commissioning requirements are dependent on the third-party rating tool that is selected.
 See the Sustainability Chapter for determination of stakeholder rating tool.